Cruise Planning How-Tos

 Ati Jain

-The most important structural difference between river and ocean cruising is the physical relationship between the ship and the destination.
-River cruise ships dock in the center of every city they visit — the ship's gangway connects directly to the embankment of Vienna, Budapest, Prague, Porto, or Amsterdam.
-There are no tenders, no bus transfers, no port facilities between the vessel and the city.
-Guests walk off the ship and are immediately in the destination.
+The structural difference is the relationship between the ship and the place.
+A river ship ties up at the embankment of the city itself, so the gangway connects directly to Vienna, Budapest, Porto, or Amsterdam.
+There are no tenders, no shuttle buses, and no commercial port between you and the old town.
+You walk off the ship and you are already there, which means you can come back for lunch and head out again, or wander the streets at 11pm and be aboard ten minutes later.

-The counterpoint: the ocean cruise's destinations are, in many cases, inaccessible to any river ship.
-The Greek islands, the Norwegian fjords, the Antarctic Peninsula, the Caribbean — these are destinations whose beauty is specifically maritime, accessible only from the sea.
-The river cruise stays in the heartland; the ocean cruise goes to the edge.
+Many of the ocean cruise's destinations are closed to any river ship.
+The Norway fjords, the Greek islands, the Antarctic Peninsula, and the Caribbean are maritime by nature, reachable only from the sea.
+The river cruise stays in the heartland, and the ocean cruise goes to the edge.

 The Seasickness Question